EkremN/introduction-to-business/lessons/marketplace.md

 ## Balance of Trade

 The balance of trade is a basic measure of the difference between a nation’s exports and imports.
-If the total value of exports is higher than the total value of imports, the country has a trade surplus.
-If the total value of imports is higher than the total value of exports, the country has a trade deficit.
+If the total value of exports is higher than the total value of imports, the country has a trade __surplus__.
+If the total value of imports is higher than the total value of exports, the country has a trade __deficit__.
 Balance of trade includes the value of both goods and services, and it incorporates trade with all foreign nations.
 Although a trade deficit signals the wealth of an economy that can afford to buy huge amounts of foreign products, a large deficit can be destabilizing.
 It indicates, after all, that as goods and services flow into a nation, money flows out — a challenge with regard to long-term economic health.

-### Balance of Payments

-Balance of payments is a measure of the total flow of money into or out of a country.
+__Balance of payments__ is a measure of the total flow of money into or out of a country.
 Clearly, the balance of trade plays a central role in determining the balance of payments.
 But the balance of payments also includes other financial flows such as foreign borrowing and lending, foreign aid payments and receipts, and foreign investments.
-A balance of payments surplus means that more money flows in than out, while a balance of payments deficit means that more money flows out than in.
+A __balance of payments surplus__ means that more money flows in than out, while a __balance of payments deficit__ means that more money flows out than in.
 Keep in mind that the balance of payments typically corresponds to the balance of trade because trade is, in general, the largest component.

-### Exchange Rates

-Exchange rates measure the value of one nation’s currency relative to the currency of other nations.
-While the exchange rate does not directly measure global commerce, it certainly has a powerful influence on how global trade affects individual nations and their trading partners.

-A complete evaluation of global trade must also consider exchanges that don’t actually involve money.
-A surprisingly large chunk of international commerce— possibly as much as 25%—involves the barter of products for products rather than for currency.
-Companies typically engage in countertrade to meet the needs of customers that don’t have access to hard currency or credit, usually in developing countries.
-Individual countertrade agreements range from simple barter to a complex web of exchanges that end up meeting the needs of multiple parties.
-Done poorly, countertrading can be a confusing nightmare for everyone involved.
-But done well, countertrading is a powerful tool for gaining customers and products that would not otherwise be available.
-Not surprisingly, barter opportunities tend to increase during economic downturns.
-In 2009, for example, ads began to appear both in Russian newspapers and online, such as one that offered “2,500,000 rubles’ worth of premium underwear for any automobile,” and another that offered “lumber in Krasnoyarsk for food or medicine.

 ### Countertrade